Snake Eyes: Gambling Away Our Children’s Future - Emagazine.com

-Snake Eyes: Gambling Away Our Children’s Future Sophisticated tech is an asset when change is limited in scope, but when the scale is vast & progressive it's a vulnerability.
+Snake Eyes: Gambling Away Our Children’s Future Sophisticated tech can be an asset, except when the scale is vast & progressive

 “Gambling: The sure way of getting nothing from something.”